ThomasAribart/onion.js/README.md

 }
 ```

-Now we can do the same as above:
+Now we can use this layer to `wrap` and `produce` functions 🙌 With literally the same code:

 ```ts
 import { Onion } from 'onion.js'